 Getting started as quickly as possible¶

-This documentation is designed to provide a quick-start guide to your personal Flight Compute cluster, but if you’ve used clusters before then you might just need a super-quick guide to help you get started.
+This documentation is already designed to provide a quick-start guide, but if you’ve used clusters before then you might just need a super-quick guide to getting started with your Alces Flight Compute cluster.
 Here are just the basics, along with things you should probably look at in more detail when you have time.
 Useful commands are included with each step - please refer to the full documentation for further details.

 - Launch your personal Alces Flight Compute cluster on AWS or a compatible OpenStack private cloud.
-To use the AWS platform, use the provided CloudFormation (CFN) template to start a personal cluster in a new VPC.
-You will be asked various questions about how you want your cluster to look - most options are explained, with sensible defaults shown.
+To use the AWS platform, use the Personal HPC compute cluster launch option from the Alces Flight Marketplace product page to start a personal cluster in a new VPC.
+You will be asked various questions about how you want your cluster to look - most options are explained, with sensible defaults included.

 alces configure autoscaling disableto turn off scaling if you’ll be running jobs manually.